mattrussi/gitlab-com-runbooks/docs/patroni/rebuild_standby_cluster_from_prod.md

 ##  1. <a name='Pre-requisites'></a>Pre-requisites

 1. Terraform should be installed and configured;
-2. Ansible should be installed and configured into your account into a `console` node, you can use the following commands:
+2. Ansible should be installed and configured into your account into your workstatation or a `console` node, you can use the following commands:
     ```
     python3 -m venv ansible
     source ansible/bin/activate